-- (3) The concentration of total GAG increased in the serum of the patient group.
-The concentration of hyaluronic acid (HA), heparan sulphate (HS), heparin (H), dermatan sulphate (DS) and chondroitin sulphates (ChS) were increased in the patient groups.
-The concentration total hexose, fucose and sialic acid were increased in the glycoproteins of the serum in the patient groups. - (4) The activity of GAG degrading enzymes beta glucuronidase, beta N-acetyl hexosaminidase, hyaluronidase and cathepsin-D, were increased in the patient groups when compared to the controls.
-The activity of beta galactosidase, beta fucosidase and beta glucosidase increased in the patient groups. - (5) The concentration of total GAG, hexose and fucose in the RBC membrane decreased significantly in the patient groups.
-The concentration cholesterol increased and phospholipids decreased in the RBC membrane in the patient group and the cholesterol: phospholipid ratio in the RBC membrane increased significantly. - (6) The activity of superoxide dismutase (SOD), catalase, glutathione reductase and glutathione peroxidase in the erythrocytes decreased significantly in the patient groups.
-In the patient group the concentration of MDA, hydroperoxides, conjugated dienes and NO increased significantly.
-The concentration of reduced glutathione decreased in the patient groups. - (7) The results showed that HMG CoA reductase activity serum digoxin and dolichol were increased and ubiquinone reduced in left handed/right hemispheric dominant individuals.
-The results showed that HMG CoA reductase activity serum digoxin and dolichol were decreased and ubiquinone increased in right handed/left hemispheric dominant individuals.
-The results showed that the concentration of tryptophan, quinolinic acid serotonin, strychnine and nicotine was found to be higher in the plasma of left handed/right hemispheric dominant individuals while that of tyrosine, dopamine, morphine and norepinephrine was lower.
-The results showed that the concentration of tryptophan, quinolinic acid serotonin, strychnine and nicotine was found to be lower in the plasma of right handed / left hemispheric dominant individuals while that of tyrosine, dopamine, morphine and norepinephrine was higher.
+- (6) The activity of GAG degrading enzymes beta glucuronidase, beta N-acetyl hexosaminidase, hyaluronidase and cathepsin - D were increased in CRF, nephrotic syndrome and nephrolithiasis when compared to the controls.
+The activity of beta galactosidase, beta fucosidase and beta glucosidase increased in CRF, nephrotic syndrome and nephrolithiasis. - (7) The concentration of total GAG, hexose and fucose in the RBC membrane decreased significantly in CRF, nephrotic syndrome and nephrolithiasis.
+The concentration cholesterol increased and phospholipids decreased in the RBC membrane in CRF, nephrotic syndrome and nephrolithiasis and the cholesterol: phospholipid ratio in the RBC membrane increased significantly in CRF, nephrotic syndrome and nephrolithiasis. - (8) The results showed that HMG CoA reductase activity, serum digoxin and dolichol were increased and ubiquinone reduced in left handed / right hemispheric dominant individuals.
+The results also showed that HMG CoA reductase activity, serum digoxin and dolichol were decreased and ubiquinone increased in right handed / left hemispheric dominant individuals.
+The result showed that the concentration of tryptophan, quinolinic acid, serotonin.
+Strychnine and nicotine was found to be higher in the plasma left handed / right hemispheric dominant individuals while that of tyrosine, dopamine, morphine and norepinephrine was lower.
+The result also showed that the concentration of tryptophan, quinolinic acid serotonin, strychnine and nicotine was found to be lower in the plasma of right handed / left hemispheric dominant individuals while that of tyrosine, dopamine, morphine and norepinephrine was higher.